d2ndjim/LeaderBoard/README.md

-# To-Do List | MODULE-II
+# LEADERBOARD PROJECT

-> This is a project being built in the second module of curriculum at microverse. it's an application that helps to keep track of the completion and updating of a todo list
+> This is a project being built in the second module of curriculum at microverse. it's an application that uses the Leaderboard API to update name and scores of users

-The goal here is to Build an application with add and remove feature from scratch using JavaScripts. click [here](https://d2ndjim.github.io/ToDo-List/) to see deployed live version
+Click [here]() to see deployed live version

 ### Features implemented so far are:

 - Responsive HTML page
-- Add task feature
-- Remove task feature
-- Refresh tasks
-- Clear completed tasks

 ## Built With